 The month was December.
 I was 11 weeks pregnant with my first child.

-I had to hurry up.
-My appointment was at 8:30 and we would have to make the drive through rush hour a few towns over.
-We would need to leave early in order to make it there on time.
-My sister was accompanying me to this important appointment.
+My appointment was early in the morning and we would have to make the drive through rush hour a few towns over.
+We would need to leave early in order to make it on time.
+My sister was driving me to this important appointment.

 We hurried out the door, got in the car, and made the drive up to the appointment.

-I remember pulling up to the office building.
+Forty minutes later, we pulled up to the office building.
 It was small, I thought.
-Such a small building for this big and important appointment.
+Such a small building for this big appointment.
 We parked the car and went inside.

 I walked up to the counter and signed myself in.
 The woman at the counter instructed me to have a seat and said someone would be with me shortly.
 So I sat with my sister and waited.

-A while later, another woman opened the door to call the next patient.
+A while later, a woman opened the door to call the next patient.
 “Debbie.”
 That was me.
 It was my time.
-I walked up to the woman at the door and she ushered me back.
+I walked up to the woman and she ushered me back, closing the door behind us.

 I’m not sure how long I was on the other side of that door.
 My memory is pretty blank from that moment up until the next memory I have from that day.
 I woke up, freezing cold, in a recovery bed.
 I was no longer 11 weeks pregnant.
 I wasn’t pregnant at all.
 It was all over.
 And my only feeling was that of relief.

 I remember clearly how I viewed abortion during that time in my life.
-I had been in a volatile relationship.
+I had been in a bad relationship.
 I wound up pregnant because of my own stupidity, and all I could think about was the fact that I didn’t want to be tied to this person for the rest of my life.
 I didn’t want to have a child.
 I didn’t want my life to be changed forever by becoming a mother.
 I wasn’t ready for any of it, and I wanted this person out of my life.
 All I kept thinking about was me, me, me, me.
-Forget about adoption.
-Forget about keeping the baby and having nothing to do with the father.
+Adoption wasn’t even a thought that crossed my mind.
 I just wanted the whole situation to go away.
-So I thought I could arrange for that to happen.
+So it seemed pretty easy to arrange for that to happen.

 Today I sit here 13 ½ years later and I grieve over what I’ve done.
 I wish I had the sense back then to realize that this wasn’t just a problem I was solving.
 That was a precious child — a precious life.
 That was my child I arranged to have murdered.
 That was my child that I threw away.
 And that was my child that I chose not to allow to take a single breath in his or her life.
 It was as simple as filling out some papers, paying $70, walking in pregnant, and coming out with it all behind me…